If you see something, say something.

 are prohibited by Title IX and

-SMU's Title IX (Sexual Misconduct) policy.
+SMU's Title IX Harassment Policy.

 - Consent means voluntary, clear, continuous, mutually understandable